 High school soccer has a Rules Book.
 It is very similar to the LOTG.
 Differences are published each year in the high school Rules Book.
 These differences and those differences unique to our association are reviewed at the annual training sessions.You will receive a booklet at one of the 1st meetings of the year with all the rules and updates for the new season.
-If you do not get a rules booklet at the meeting contact Bob Petterson via email.
+If you do not get a rules booklet at the meeting contact the SCSOASD President via email.
 You may pick a rules booklet up at his office or you can ask him to send you a booklet via mail provided you supply him with a self addressed envelope and necessary postage paid.
+A new Phone APP is free to download onto your phone.
+Once installed you can purchase the current year NFHS Rules for soccer through the APP.
+NFHS Rules APP

 Test Preparation & Procedures

-You MUST pass a test each year before you may referee for SCSOASD.
-The test is a 50 question multiple choice answer test online.
+You MUST pass a test each year before you may referee for SCSOASD with a score of 90% or better.
+The test is multiple choice answer test online.
 It consists of questions from the information learned from the rules booklet, the online training, general meetings as well as concussion training.
-You will be sent an email with passcodes to take the test.
-If you don't receive a link and passcodes to the test, contact Bob Petterson via email immediately.
+Follow the instructions below to take the test.
+You will need to have passed the rules test, paid your dues, have an Arbiter account, profile picture and completed your CDC concussion training to be eligible for games.
 Good luck!

-Online SCSOASD Test in English Click to take test
+Online SCSOASD Test in English Click to take CIF Exam

-Online SCSOASD Test in Spanish Haga clic para tomar el examen
+Online SCSOASD Test in Spanish Haga clic para tomar el CIF examen

 If for any reason you have difficulty logging in contact an administrator.